Mosquitoes with West Nile Virus found in Fresno, health officials say

 FRESNO, Calif.
-(KFSN) -- A sample of mosquitoes collected in Fresno County have tested positive for West Nile Virus, health officials said on Thursday.
+(KFSN) -- With concern still high for the coronavirus, health officials are now warning people about another virus that could be buzzing around in your own backyard.

-The Consolidated Mosquito Abatement District said the adult mosquitoes were collected within the 93710 zip code in northeast Fresno.
+The Consolidated Mosquito Abatement District found mosquitoes that tested positive for the West Nile Virus near the Bullard and Maroa area in Fresno.

-Fresno County health officials reminded residents to report neglected swimming pools and other instances of standing water, which attract mosquitoes.
+District officials say mosquitoes often become more active as temperatures warm up.

+While mosquito season is starting on time, the timing couldn't be worse.

 RELATED: Ways to protect yourself from mosquito bites